 The kinds of surgeries you might talk over with your doctor could include:

-Open prostatectomy (open surgery).
+- Open prostatectomy (open surgery).
 A doctor often does this when the prostate is greatly enlarged, when there are complications, or when the bladder has been damaged and needs repair.
-In open surgery, the surgeon makes a cut and takes the enlarged tissue from the prostate.
+In open surgery, the surgeon makes a cut and takes out the enlarged tissue from the prostate.